adamjm/ibm-cp4d-silver-bullet-deployment/README.md

   you need to promote or replica those you needed in deployment space with exactly same configuration.

 - CPD3.5 needs complex workaround to connect data source connections in deployment space.
-Hence currently we recommend getting connection credentials inside your projects, eg from a local configuration file and son.
+Hence currently we recommend getting connection credentials inside your projects, eg from a local configuration file and so on.
 This is not an issue for CPD4.x.

 - For "model" deployment, we have 2 options here